-- Completely drain the engine oil. - Thoroughly clean the parts and sealing area.

-- Lay the motorcycle on its side and fill the oil filter housing to about $\frac{1}{3}$ full with engine oil. - Fill the oil filter with engine oil and place it in the oil filter housing. - Oil the O-ring of the oil filter cover and mount it with the oil filter cover •. - Mount and tighten the screws.
+- Completely drain the engine oil. - Thoroughly clean the parts and sealing surfaces. - Lay the motorcycle on its side and fill the oil filter housing to about 1/3 full with engine oil. - Fill the oil filter with engine oil and place it in the oil filter housing. - Oil the O-ring of the oil filter cover and mount it with the oil filter cover 1. - Mount and tighten the screws.